tjohann/time_triggert_env/README.md

 Possible upgrades
 -----------------

 A possible extention would be to assign a fiber to a specific cpu.
-Another extention would be not to use real threads instead of fiber.
+Another extention would be to use real threads instead of fiber.
 With that extentions its possible to use SCHED_RR or better SCHED_DEADLINE.